elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 1. Add compliantkubernetes-apps as `git submodule` to the configuration repo and install pre-requisites as follows:

-    ```console
+    ```bash
     https://github.com/elastisys/compliantkubernetes-apps.git
     cd compliantkubernetes-apps
     ansible-playbook -e 'ansible_python_interpreter=/usr/bin/python3' --ask-become-pass --connection local --inventory 127.0.0.1, get-requirements.yaml
     ```

 1. Create the domain name.
     You need to create a domain name to access the different services in your environment.
-You will need to set up the following DNS entries (replace example.com with your domain name).
+You will need to set up the following DNS entries (replace `example.com` with your domain name).
     - Point these domains to the workload cluster ingress controller (this step is done during Compliant Kubernetes app installation):
         - `*.example.com`
     - Point these domains to the service cluster ingress controller (this step is done during Compliant Kubernetes app installation):